KDE/digikam-doc/README.md

 Under **Linux:** run `make html`

 The HTML is generated in `build/html`.
-Open the web document by double click `index.html`.
+Open the file `index.html` in your prefered web browser.
 It must look like this:

 [![](project/images/handbook_HTML.webp "HTML Version of digiKam Handbook Shown in Web Browser")](project/images/handbook_HTML.webp)